flomotlik/blog/_posts/2013-04-24-Take-Cover-with-Coveralls-on-Codeship.markdown

 ![Coveralls UI](/images/coveralls/codeship_coveralls_integration.png)

-When starting with continuous integration and especially continuous deployment code coverage is one of the tools that help tremendously in your workflow.
+When starting with continuous integration and deployment, code coverage is one of the tools that help tremendously in your workflow.

 Being able to quickly grasp which parts of your application aren't well tested and deserve a little more time is incredibly important.
-Especially with historical data it is a very powerful tool.
+Especially tracking your code coverage over time is a powerful feature.

 With this in mind we were always searching for some way to help our users get started with integrating code coverage into their workflows.
 Today we are happy to announce that